How do I ________?

 I’d usually bring the laundry to the table and sit and fold it while they did their worksheet.
 Once their worksheet was done, they’d help put the laundry away while I set up for our next subject, Language Arts.

 We’d start of reading on the couch, sometimes hanging upside down on the couch.
-Sometime we read under a tree, on the porch, in my bed, under the table, or everyone piling onto Daddy’s chair.
+Sometimes we read under a tree, on the porch, in my bed, under the table, or everyone piling onto Daddy’s chair.
 We’d read wherever it felt like fun.
 If your reading a book and they are talking about a river, then go sit by a river that day and do some school work at the river!

 I would read a chapter or two to my children and then we’d do some activity.
-Where did I get these activities, my teacher’s manual.
+Where did I get these activities?
+My teacher’s manual.
 It had all the questions I needed to ask, all the answers my children should give me and a list of things I would need to make the activity fun.
 Some of the Language Arts curriculum I used had worksheets for my kids to do.
 We did them.
 I used a program called SpellingCity.com to teach them spelling and vocabulary skills.
 Then while the kids were on the computers, I’d go flip the laundry and prep for supper.

 Then we would have lunch.
 The kids learned to cook, clean up and we would work together as a team.
-Then we’d go back to the livingroom to do Social Studies.
+Then we’d go back to the living room to do Social Studies.

 First we’d watch a DVD, then we’d discuss what we watched and how that would relate to other areas of our lives and sometimes how it related to the book we were reading in Language Arts.
 Then the kids would head to the kitchen table to do their worksheets.
 I’d go flip the laundry and bring it back to fold while they did their work.

-Can I be brutally honest here.
-When I started to homeschool my kids I didn’t have a smart phone.
+Can I be brutally honest here?
+When I started to homeschool my kids, I didn’t have a smart phone.
 We had dial up internet.
 I didn’t have the distractions that you as parents currently have today.
 The hardest part of homeschooling for many of you will be shutting off your phone and focusing on the task at hand.
 I made the choice to not call people while I was homeschooling because I needed to focus for a few, very short years completely on my kids and set aside my desires.
-Was it a sacrifice at times, yeah.
+Was it a sacrifice at times, yes.
 I look back now fondly at those years that seem to just fly by compared to now.
 I can promise you that the world will not stop if you don’t look at your phone during school hours but please take a picture every now and then…. just for the memories.

 Now, if you chose homeschool curriculum that is all online your day will look very different from mine.
-But here’s the key points, stay close, stay accessible, stay off your phone and be involved.
+But here’s the key points: stay close, stay accessible, stay off your phone and be involved.

 What are the hours of homeschooling?
 This depends on which curriculum you use, how quick your child gets a concept and how many subjects you do in a day.
 Here is an example of a school day from the www.time4learning website.